CTSRD-CHERI/cheri-exercises/src/exercises/compile-and-run/README.md

 ```C
 {{#include print-capability.c}}
 ```
-6. Run the binary.
-7. Modify `print-capability.c` to point the capability at a pointer instead of an integer, and recompile.
-8. Run the binary.
+6. Run the binary: note how the length of the capability depends on the size of the type it points to.